We're becoming an HIV Confident organisation

-This World AIDs Day Hackney Council has made a commitment to be recognised as a HIV Confident organisation, marking an important step in tackling HIV stigma and ensuring that people living with HIV can work for the Council or access its services with confidence and without fear of discrimination.
+Its an important step in tackling HIV stigma and ensuring that people living with HIV can use our services with confidence and without fear of discrimination.

 Launching this work around World AIDS Day reflects the Council’s commitment to taking action not just raising awareness on HIV inclusion.
 The commitment, made in partnership with National AIDS Trust’s HIV Confident programme, reflects the Council’s longstanding dedication to equality, inclusion and improving health outcomes.